 Adverbs can help qualify your work, meaning that they express your impact in terms of degree—not data.
 While it’s not necessary to pair every action word with an adverb (or word that modifies a verb), it can be useful in places if you want to highlight a success.
 For example, instead of organized you can say successfully organized or proactively organized.

 In addition to honing the way you describe your professional past on your resume, you can add to the credentials and technical skills you list on your resume by earning a Professional Certificate on Coursera.
-Learn valuable skills in areas like project management, UX design, data science, marketing analytics, and sales, with courses led by top industry leaders such as Google, Meta, and IBM, among others.
+Learn valuable skills in areas like project management, UX design, data science, marketing analytics, and sales, with courses from top industry leaders like Google, Meta, IBM, and many more.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.